 contain up to 64 ASCII characters in length.
 Example:

-- If an HTTP status code 200 is returned, the retry generates the same result as the last request and your server status is not affected.
+- If the HTTP status code 200 is returned, the client will receive the same result as the last request after the request is retried.
+However, your server status will not be affected.

-- If an HTTP status code 4xx is returned, the retry fails.
-If the status code is returned
+- If an HTTP status code 4xx is returned without the

-try it latererror message, the server is busy.
-Try again later.
-You must troubleshoot problems based on the returned error message before you resend a request.
+try it latererror message, a retry will fail.
+You must troubleshoot issues based on the returned error message before you retry a request.